ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

     * Noise: Bad peak-group.
     * MayBe Good: Peak-group may be a real signal or not.

-* Classification Probability - The probability value which we can assure how much model is certain that it is noise or signals.
+* Classification Probability - The probability value which defines the certainty of the model to classify the peak group as signal or noise.

 ![Classified Peak Table](../../img/Polly-PeakML/classifiedPeakTable.png) <center>**Figure 9.** Classified Peak Table</center>

 **Labels drop-down in the peak-table menu**

-Using ‘labels’ dropdown, a user can filter out the classes that he doesn’t want to appear in the table.
+Using ‘labels’ dropdown, you can filter out the classes that you do not wish to see in the table.

 ![Labels](../../img/Polly-PeakML/labelsDropdown.png) <center>**Figure 10.** Understanding Labels</center>

 *  Percentage beside the *Label* name depicts the percentage of the peak-groups that are present in the current peak-table.
 For example, ‘Noise(13.74%)’ represents that 13.74% of all peak-groups are noise i.e bad peak-groups.

-* The user would need to uncheck the label that he wants to filter out in the peak-table.
+* You would need to uncheck the label that you want to filter out in the peak-table.

 ![Filter Peak-groups](../../img/Polly-PeakML/filterPeakgroups.png) <center>**Figure 11.** Filter peak groups using *Labels* dropdown</center>

 **Relabel peak-groups**

-There may be the chance that the user used the slider parameters in the peak-detection dialog to be stringent.
-Using, Re-label option the user can change the limit of noise and signal and the peak-table would be re-classified based on their probability score.
+If in case you have applied stringent slider parameters in the *peak detection dialog*, using *Re-label* option you can change the limit of noise and signal and the peak-table would be re-classified based on their probability score.

 ![Relabel Option](../../img/Polly-PeakML/relabelOption.png) <center>**Figure 12.** Relabeling peak groups</center>